15 Common Step Parenting Problems and How to Cope

 When you married, that didn’t automatically mean the children would gather around and be happy.
 That shouldn’t be the anticipation.
 The feelings will come over time, but it could take a while.

-It’s a matter of simply being patient and allowing them to develop.
 However, the expectation everyone should have is that the kids treat you with the same respect and kindness as any friend coming into the family.
 As a parent, manners should be taught to your children from a very young age.

 Step-parenting is tricky because the person is coming into an already established family with a dynamic in place.
-There are rules, traditions, routines that no one wants another person to come in and change all that the kids are used to.
+There are rules, traditions, and routines that no one wants another person to come in and change all that the kids are used to.

 Many children are afraid that will happen, and often, some of that has to change to fit the new person in.
 There might be a move to a new home, likely different house rules, and a routine for possibly changing schools.